12 Things to Do in New York in October

 Niagara Falls|©caraban25

-Although summer is undoubtedly the best time to see Niagara Falls because of the good weather and because all the attractions are open to the public, as you can imagine, the downside of these dates is that they are full of people.
+Although summer is undoubtedly the best time to see Niagara Falls because of the good weather and because all the attractions are open to the public, as you can imagine, the downside of visiting at this time of year is that it is very crowded.
 That's why taking advantage of your trip to New York in October is a good time to enjoy this wonder without the crowds.

-Besides that, in October hotel rooms are cheaper and it's not too cold yet, so you'll enjoy it comfortably.
-Oh, and it's the most romantic month of the year, so the surrounding environment will be charming.
+In addition, hotel rooms are cheaper in October and it's not too cold yet, so you'll be able to enjoy them comfortably.
+Oh, and it's the most romantic month of the year, so the surroundings will be charming.

-It's very common to take advantage of your visit to New York to see Niagara Falls and the most comfortable way to do it is by hiring a tour.
-There are one-day, two-day and even four-day tours.
-So it's up to you.
+It's very common to take advantage of a visit to New York to see Niagara Falls, and the most convenient way to do so is by booking an excursion.
+There are one-day, two-day and even four-day excursions.
+So, it's up to you.

-6. Be an American for a day at the New York Rangers
+6. Be an American for a day watching the New York Rangers

-Ice hockey is one of the most popular sports in the United States, so going to see a game is a great way to get a taste of American culture and be an insider.
+Ice hockey is one of the most popular sports in the United States, so going to see a game is a great way to learn a little more about American culture from the inside and be one of the crowd.

-The ice hockey season starts in October, so that's perfect.
-Besides, the New York Rangers are one of the most important and well-known teams in the country.
-You can go to see them, as they play at Madison Square Garden in NY.
-Are you up for it?
+The ice hockey season starts in October, so it's perfect.
+What's more, the New York Rangers are one of the most important and well-known teams in the country.
+You can go and see them, as they play at Madison Square Garden in New York.
+Are you in?

-However, I recommend you to book your New York Rangers tickets in advance because they sell out very quickly.
+I do recommend booking your tickets to see the New York Rangers well in advance, as they sell out very quickly.

-For one weekend in October, more than 300 of New York's iconic buildings open their doors for free as part of the Open House New York event.
-These are institutions that are normally closed to the public, but for some of them you will have to book in advance.
+During one weekend in October, more than 300 iconic New York buildings open their doors for free as part of the Open House New York event.
+These are institutions that are normally closed to the public, but for some you will need to book your ticket in advance.

-The event offers a unique opportunity to discover the best examples of New York's architecture, design, engineering and cultural heritage.
+The event offers a unique opportunity to discover the best examples of architecture, design, engineering and cultural heritage in New York.
 I was fascinated!
-You can enjoy live music in the bookstores, free talks, guided tours and enter a host of curious buildings, such as the Museum of China in America, the Islamic Cultural Center or see how the borough of Brooklyn has transformed the Gowanus Canal, one of the most polluted spots in the US, into Sponge Park.
+You can enjoy live music in bookshops, free talks, guided tours and enter a host of curious buildings, such as the Museum of Chinese in the Americas, the Islamic Cultural Centre or see how the Brooklyn neighbourhood has transformed the Gowanus Canal, one of the most polluted spots in the US, into Sponge Park.

 At the Jack O'Lantern Festival| ©Getty Images